willadomm/TuringMachineVisualizer/README.md

 ## Overview

 This project implements a Turing Machine simulator with a step-by-step visualization interface.
-It comes with three pre-configured machines that recognize different formal languages, making it an excellent educational tool for understanding computation theory.
+It comes with four pre-configured machines that recognize different formal languages, making it an excellent educational tool for understanding computation theory.

 ## Features

 - **Interactive step-through execution** - Watch each state transition in real-time
 - **Fast-forward modes** - Skip ahead by a specific number of steps or jump to the end
 - **Visual tape representation** - See the tape contents and read/write head position
-- **Three example machines** - Pre-built Turing Machines for common languages
+- **Four example machines** - Pre-built Turing Machines for common languages
 - **Input validation** - Ensures strings are in the correct alphabet
 - **User-controlled pacing** - Press enter to advance or use fast-forward commands